 The Group's investment objective is to increase the value of its treasury management business, and ultimately to enhance returns for its shareholders.
 In making investment or divestment decisions on individual financial instrument, the Company considers not only past financial performance such as the financial health and dividend policy, but also the business prospects in the form of capital appreciation, dividend/interest income and trading gains, prevailing market sentiments on different sectors of the investment markets as well as macroeconomic outlook for each individual investment.
-As the performance of the investments depends to a large extent on the performances of the relevant financial markets, which are subject to rapid and unpredictable changes, the Company will continue to adopt a prudent investment strategy by maintaining a diversified investment portfolio and cautious approach in assessing the performance of the investments, so as to make timely and appropriate adjustments to its investments holding with a view to achieving consistent risk adjusted returns for its shareholders.
-In the future, the Company will continue to diversify its investments, including but not limited to equity securities, debt securities and unlisted funds.
+As the performance of the investments depends to a large extent on the performances of the relevant financial markets, which are subject to rapid and unpredictable changes, the Company will continue to adopt a prudent investment strategy by maintaining a diversified investment portfolio and cautious approach in assessing the performance of the investments for its shareholders.
+In the future, the Company will continue to diversify its investments, including but not limited to unlisted funds, equity securities and debt securities.